brandonkim12/brandonkim12.github.io/_posts/2018-12-23-the-basic-of-linear-algebra-1.md

 * Matrices and gauss elimination

   Like we've seen above, linear algebra starts from this kind of simple iteration to solve the systems of linear equation.
-The iteration is called to *Gauss elimination*.
-To make this calculations regularly expressed, we use something - matrix.
+The iteration is called to *Gauss elimination*, which is the method that  To make this calculations regularly expressed, we use something - matrix.
 Don't know?
+It is

-It is $\begin{bmatrix}1 & 2 & 3 \\ 2 & 3 & 2 \\ 3 & 1 & 1 \\ 26 & 34 & 39 \end{bmatrix}$.
+  $$\begin{bmatrix}1 & 2 & 3 \\ 2 & 3 & 2 \\ 3 & 1 & 1 \\ 26 & 34 & 39 \end{bmatrix}$$

   Yes, we saw it above already.

 * Systems of Linear Equations, Vectors and Vector Spaces